 When it feels like they are ready, we pair the skill with books on their independent reading level.

 Graphic organizers help students visually organize a story’s elements, increasing their ability to retell, summarize, and comprehend the story.
 Providing various options for showing learning is key!
 I also like to incorporate student choice.
 I will run off 10-15 copies of each graphic organizer and let them pick which one they feel best fits with their independent reading book.
-I use the leftovers during guided reading!
+Then, I always keep some on hand during guided reading.

-I organize all of my mentor texts, mini lesson materials, reference posters and graphic organizers in Iris cases.
+I love being able to teach story elements using mentor texts and quality printable materials.
+The Story Structure Comprehension Kit is such a helpful resource for keeping my comprehension lessons consistent.
+It’s so helpful to have reference posters, mini-lesson materials, graphic organizers, and mentor texts all in one place!
+I organize all of my mentor texts, mini-lesson materials, reference posters, and graphic organizers in Iris cases.
 I love how I can just pull out the bin when I need it and add resources as I collect them throughout the week!